SpringBoardRepo/Stay_Fit_And_Healthy/README.md

 ### Guest
   - BMR calculator.
-  - Sign up for a new account with password hashing using Flask-Bcrypt.
+  - Sign up for a new account with password hashing `Bcryptjs`

 ### Signed up User - everything Guest can do and more:
   - Log in